radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 * Certificate validation MUST include the verification rules as per {{!RFC5280}}.
 * Implementations SHOULD indicate their trust anchors when opening or accepting TLS sessions.
   See {{!RFC5246}}, Section 7.4.4 and {{!RFC6066}}, Section 6 for TLS 1.2 and {{!RFC8446}}, Section 4.2.4 for TLS 1.3.
 * When the configured trust base changes (e.g., removal of a CA from the trust anchor; issuance of a new CRL for a given CA), implementations SHOULD reassess all connected peer's continued validity of the certificate path.
-Note that TLS 1.3 no longer supports renegotiation to fulfill this requirement. [^may-should-trustbase]{:jf}

-[^may-should-trustbase]: Open discussion: RFC6614 says "may" here.
-I think this should be a "should".
-There are some discussions to change this to "must".
-Input from TLS/UTA experts is appreciated.
+This can either be done by caching the peer's certificate for the duration of the connection and re-evaluating the cached certificate or by renegotiating the (D)TLS connection, either directly or by opening a new (D)TLS connection and closing the old one.

 RADIUS/(D)TLS clients and server MUST follow {{!RFC9525}} when validating peer identities.
 Specific details are provided below: